iampranavdhar/campusmind/README.md

 - Message your friends and teachers in the university
 - Placement related details
 - Gallery of the university

+### Disclaimer

+- The app is still under development and many features are yet to be added.
+And some screens are just for the UI purpose and are not connected to the backend yet.
+You are free to contribute to this project and make it better.
+If you want to contribute to this project, please read the [Contributing Guidelines](CONTRIBUTING.md) first.
+- Feel free to raise an issue if you find any bug in the application
+- Feel free to raise a feature request if you think any feature is missing in the application
+- Feel free to fork the repository and make your own changes if you want to make the app better and use it for your own purpose

 ## Setup 🔥